 Issued by: National Weather Service Baltimore, MD/Washington, D.C.

-Sat Night: S winds 5 to 10 kt.
-Waves 1 ft.
+Mon Night: N winds 5 kt.
+Waves less than 1 ft.
 A chance of showers.

 |Zone Forecast: Chester River to Queenstown MD (ANZ539)|